Skip to content Skip to Navigation

 The Ontario Association of Architects (OAA) is delighted to announce the jury-selected winner of its Landscape Design Competition—an anonymous competition focused on transforming the OAA property's landscaping into a more sustainable, accessible, artful, and welcoming space.

 The winning design team, Team Chestnut—led by Nima Javidi and Behnaz Assadi of Ja Architecture Studio, with landscape architect Todd Douglas of Janet Rosenberg & Studio and civil engineer Kayam Ramsewak of MTE Consultants—was selected for the innovative and sustainable proposal, "The Grounding Meadow."
-They receive a $20,000 prize and will lead the landscape redesign project at 111 Moatfield Drive in Toronto.
+The winning design will be awarded a $20,000 prize and also be selected to lead the landscape redesign project at 111 Moatfield Drive in Toronto.
 (To see the full team, and all competitors, click here.)

 Ja Architecture Studio is a Toronto practice led by an Iranian-Canadian duo: Javidi, who is an OAA Architect, and Assadi, a landscape designer.
 Their team’s proposal works directly with the site in a minimalist way.
 It allows water to freely run underneath the wild meadow, bringing a more natural ecology to the site and welcoming stormwater to support and sustain the habitat.
 The project also pays homage to Indigenous communities by including plants of cultural significance, including a diversity of perennials and grasses that will also attract pollinators, wildlife, and birds.